rashika-dabas/rashika-dabas.github.io/Readme.md

 # Profile Summary
 Data Scientist with a passion for turning data into insights skilled in Python, SQL and Cloud Computing (Microsoft Azure, Microsoft Fabric, GCP, AWS, Snowflake, Databricks & Salesforce).
 Proven collaborator with a drive for innovation.
-Ready to tackle challenging projects and deliver impactful results!
+Always ready to tackle challenging projects and deliver impactful results!

 # My Journey